Information for Prospective Applicants with a Misdemeanor or Felony Conviction

 Among the elements of the pledge, Cornell has committed to:

-• Considering information about a misdemeanor or felony conviction only after conducting an individualized and holistic review of the admissions application and determining sufficient potential for admission.
+• Considering information about a misdemeanor or felony conviction only after conducting an individualized and holistic review of the admissions application and determining sufficient potential for admission; and

 • Providing applicants the opportunity to explain a misdemeanor or felony conviction and to submit supporting information from officials at an educational institution (e.g. secondary school or institution of higher education).

-Questions regarding Cornell’s admissions process for applicants with a misdemeanor or felony conviction are welcome to contact admissions@cornell.edu
+Questions regarding Cornell’s admissions process for applicants with a misdemeanor or felony conviction should be directed to admissions@cornell.edu.

 Links: